impactorbitco/handbook-main/content/ims/policies/HR/Driving for Work Policy.md

 Company Handbook: false
 Created time: 24 March 2025 10:40
 ID: POL-66
-IMS: Occupational Health and Safety Management (https://www.notion.so/Occupational-Health-and-Safety-Management-1b5d6625c679806a9549eedb564e326a?pvs=21)
+IMS: Occupational Health and Safety Management
 Last edited time: 7 October 2025 17:39
-Parent item: Environmental Management Policy (Environmental%20Management%20Policy%201c0d6625c67981c6b541fa5c32d9fb28.md)
+Parent item: Environmental Management Policy
 Status: Not started
 Version Number: 1.1
 weight: 10
 ---
-# Driving for Work Policy

 1. Purpose

-Green Orbit Digital is committed to ensuring the safety and well-being of its employees while driving for work purposes.
+Impact Orbit Creative Group is committed to ensuring the safety and well-being of its employees while driving for work purposes.
 This policy outlines the responsibilities of both the company and its employees to promote safe driving practices, ensure compliance with legal requirements, and reduce the risk of accidents or injuries associated with driving for work.

 1. Scope

-This policy applies to all employees of Green Orbit Digital who drive, or are required to drive, as part of their work duties.
+This policy applies to all employees of Impact Orbit Creative Group who drive, or are required to drive, as part of their work duties.
 This includes employees driving company vehicles, their personal vehicles for business purposes, or rental vehicles.
 The policy is applicable during regular working hours, including travel to and from business meetings, site visits, conferences, and other work-related activities.

 1. Responsibilities

 Employer Responsibilities:

-Green Orbit Digital will ensure that employees who drive for work purposes are adequately trained and competent to do so.
+Impact Orbit Creative Group will ensure that employees who drive for work purposes are adequately trained and competent to do so.

 The company will provide appropriate resources, including safety training, vehicle maintenance, and insurance coverage for work-related driving.

-Green Orbit Digital will ensure that all vehicles used for work purposes, whether company-owned or personal, meet legal safety standards and are properly maintained.
+Impact Orbit Creative Group will ensure that all vehicles used for work purposes, whether company-owned or personal, meet legal safety standards and are properly maintained.

 Risk assessments will be conducted to identify potential hazards related to driving and work-related travel, including route planning and fatigue management.